 I challenge you to explore your own perceptions.

-Before I learned anything about the challenges that Genghis Khan and his People faced, I would have pictured some metal-helmeted, mustachioed, blood-thirsty, hard-riding, brutal horseman commanding a horde of ruthless men into bloody battles that swept over the entirety of the Eurasian continent, from Hungary, to Turkey, to China, and covered them in a sea of blood.
+Before I learned about the challenges that Genghis Khan and his People faced, I pictured a metal-helmeted, mustachioed, blood-thirsty, hard-riding, brutal horseman commanding a horde of ruthless men into bloody battles that swept over the entirety of the Eurasian continent, from Hungary, to Turkey, to China, and covered them in a sea of blood.
 “A ruthless war monger.”
 “A war lord.”
 A “mass murderer.”
 A “Mongol chief.”
+These portrayals ignore the subtleties, the humanity, and the commitments of a man for whom not a single one of his warriors, or of their families, were expendable; and a man who invited totally foreign people, already under imperial regimes, to relearn a Life-Centric way of being and of defending themselves and each other.

-In thinking of Genghis Khan, unbeknownst to me, I would picture him entirely in terms and according to values which are assumed by most .modern” people, systematically dehumanized in precisely the process Genghis Khan was refusing.
-That refusal had an extraordinary cost, not only to the Peoples whom he would band together as “the Mongols,” but also to the Peoples who he fought against.
+In thinking of Genghis Khan, prior to learning about him in more detail, I would picture him entirely in cartoonish terms and according to values which are assumed by most “modern” people.
+It would be easy for me to fail to appreciate that “modernity” and the almost-complete ignorance of one’s own ancestry and history, the sense of the words we use to think about the world, or the nature of the “system” we are each ensconced in, is precisely the systematic dehumanization that Genghis Khan took preemptive, decisive action to NOT become a part of .
+That refusal had an extraordinary cost, not only to the Peoples whom he would band together as “the Mongols,” but also to the Peoples whom he fought against.

 Genghis Khan was “a chief.”
 It’s easy to misconstrue the term to the opposite of its sense.
 He came from tribal, indigenous, capital-P People.
 We don’t.